nihsmtgt/Digenome-Detect/plot/README.md

 ## Output
 The program outputs:

-- Filtered data in BED format.
+- Filtered data in BED format (case.bed and control.bed).
+- Candidate off-target cleavage sites in BED format (result.bed).
+- List of sample/control ratio of the score ranges (plotdata.bed).
-- HTML visualization of the plot of score distribution.
+- HTML visualization of the plot of score distribution (plot.html).